otrv4/otrv4-prekey-server/otrv4-prekey-server.md

          [Prekey Message](https://github.com/otrv4/otrv4/blob/master/otrv4.md#prekey-message)
          section of the OTRv4 specification.
    1. Discard any invalid or duplicated values.
-1. The Prekey Server stores the Client Profiles, Prekey Profiles and Prekey Messages by associating them with the identity.
+1. The Prekey Server stores the Client Profile, Prekey Profiles and Prekey Messages by associating them with the identity.
 This identity is the one used by the network, for example, 'alice@xmpp.org' for XMPP.
 1. The Prekey Server sends an acknowledgment that the operation succeeded in the